-When operational this fall, these signs will display information about the first ever Ohio SmartLane.
+These signs display information about the first ever Ohio SmartLane.

-The I-670 “SmartLane” is the left shoulder that will be opened when traffic slows to a crawl.
-It will begin just east of I-71 in downtown Columbus and extend to I-270 on the East Side.
+The I-670 “SmartLane” is the left shoulder that will be open when traffic slows to a crawl.
+It begins just east of I-71 in downtown Columbus and extends to I-270 on the East Side.

 BROUGHT TO YOU BY

-ODOT will be installing more than 30 traffic cameras to monitor the lane for any obstructions, reports The Dispatch.
+ODOT has installed more than 30 traffic cameras to monitor the lane for any obstructions, reports The Dispatch.
 The right shoulder of I-670 will be free for disabled vehicles to use.

-The $61 million project is expected to be open in October.
+The $61 million project is officially complete.
 Visit ODOT.com for more information on the project and the new traffic patterns.